 "...for I, the Lord your God, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me."
 (Exodus 20:5, NASB)

 Notice how after the accident the Misfit has his goons, Bobby Lee and Hiram, kill the family before killing the grandmother, the one who first recognized him.
 Perhaps O'Connor did this for a reason.
 Throughout the story, the main character with the strongest voice is the grandmother.
-The rest of the family are seemingly insignificant compared to the grandmother and eventually the Misfit.
-Chance are this was deliberate on O'Connor's part as in the end, it is the grandmother's family who is killed first, thus referencing God's wrath for such a sinful nature as that of hypocrisy.
+The rest of the family is seemingly insignificant compared to the grandmother and eventually the Misfit.
+Chances are this was deliberate on O'Connor's part as in the end, it is the grandmother's family who is killed first, thus referencing God's wrath for such a sinful nature as that of hypocrisy.

 It is also worth noting that one of the Misfit's goons, Hiram, shares the same name as the king of Tyre mentioned in the Bible.
 He was considered a prideful king.
 Hypocrisy is often associated with pride, which is the major underlying theme of the story.